-Editor’s note: With more and more birders operating in Shanghai, more and more vagrant birds are bound to be discovered.
-One possibility is Blyth’s Pipit (photo above, L), a species similar to our familiar Richard’s Pipit (R).
-In this post, I will teach you how to separate the two.
+With more and more birders operating in Shanghai, more and more vagrant birds are bound to be discovered.
+One possibility is Blyth’s Pipit Anthus godlewskii (photo above, L), a species similar to our familiar Richard’s Pipit A. richardi (R).
+Blyth’s breeds mainly in Mongolia, occurs on passage in central China, and winters mainly in India, so any records here would be of extralimitals.
+Let’s examine here how to separate the two pipits.

 The key to getting a Blyth’s in Shanghai is paying attention to the many Richard’s Pipit that we see in the area.
 Anthus richardi is more or less a passage migrant in the Shanghai area and is recorded here regularly in spring and autumn.
 Some are present in winter; Elaine Du and I had a “sinensis” last week, the ID’ing of which led to this post.

 Richard’s “sinensis” is very similar to Blyth’s, being best told by song, which is rarely heard in the Shanghai area.
 According to Per Alström et al., whose book Pipits and Wagtails is the authority on Palearctic and Nearctic pipits, the song of Blyth’s is “very characteristic and completely different from [that] of Richard’s” (242).
 During a trip in July 2015 to the Inner Mongolian prefecture of Hulunbeier, one of the few places in China where Blyth’s breeds, I recorded the song.